-we must show that $L$ is locally cartesian.
+\begin{proof} The statement asserts that the localization is locally cartesian whenever $\kappa$ is large enough for the localization functor $L:\Pre(\C^\kappa)\too\C\subset\Pre(\C^\kappa)$ to exist.
 We shall apply criterion (2) of Proposition~\ref{loccartstars}.
-Let $f:T\to S$ be a map of local objects and let $\kappa'\geq\kappa$ be a cardinal such that both $S$ and $T$ are in $\C^{\kappa'}$.
+Let $F:T\to S$ be a map of local objects and let $\kappa'\geq\kappa$ be a cardinal such that both $S$ and $T$ are in $\C^{\kappa'}$.
 By the commutativity of the diagram

-we may suppose without loss of generality that $\kappa'=\kappa$ and that $f$ is a map of representables.
-We need to show that $f^*$ applied to any generating local equivalence
+and since the horizontal functors are fully faithful, we may suppose without loss of generality that $\kappa'=\kappa$, so that $F:T \to S$ is a map of representable presheaves and therefore is of the form $F\simeq\Map_{\C^\kappa}(-,f)$ for some $f:s\to t$ in $\C^\kappa$.
+We need to show that $F^*$ applied to any generating local equivalence